bojanmilevski/confie/README.md

 simple file/folder backup manager.
 In essence, its nothing more than just a fancy copy-pasting tool that gets its values from a configuration file.

-The reason why its called `confie` is because its intended to integrate with `cronie` or similar cron daemons.
+The reason why its called `confie` is because its intended to integrate with, and is lightweight like `cronie`.

 # YET ANOTHER CONFIGURATION MANAGER?